danyloherasymovscandiweb/Pagebuilder-widgets/README.md

 # Pagebuilder-widgets
 Collection of widgets and content-types for Magento Pagebuilder (for ScandiPWA ONLY!)

-This repository consists of collection of various blocks, which were implemented/developed in the previous projects.
+This repository consists of collection of various blocks, to use as a base for future implementations.
 These parts of codes are implemented as widgets and conent-types - blocks, which can be set up and adjusted via CMS admin panel with little or no coding involved.

 Both widgets and content-types are Magento extensions for creating content by dragging-and-dropping pre-built blocks of code.
 With little adjustments that reuires no coding, a user can simply add a necessary block and configure it with relevant data (texts, images, colors, links, etc).
 The main difference between the 2 is that content-type allow preview of the component in the admin panel, as well as live-editing features.
 They are harder to implement, too.